ivanwhaf/FRS-pytorch/README.md

 # Usage
 ## Preparation
 * 1.Create an empty folder (in this project was `dataset` folder) as your dataset folder
-* 2.Prepare your own datasets, or you can run spiders `spider_baidu.py` and `spider_douguo.py` to crawl raw image data from the internet
+* 2.Prepare your own datasets, or you can run spiders `spider_baidu.py` and `spider_douguo.py` (in utils folder) to crawl raw image data from the internet
 * 3.Move your raw image data into dataset folder, dataset folder contain several child folders, each child folder represents each class, for example your dataset folder should be like this:
 ```